-The FASB has issued Accounting Standards Update (ASU) No. 2010-15.
-Financial Services-Insurance (Topic 944): How Investments Held through Separate Accounts Affect an Insurer's Analysis of Those Investments.
-This ASU codifies the consensus reached in EITF Issue No. 09-B, "Consideration of an Insurer's Accounting for Majority-Owned Investments When the Ownership Is through a Separate Account."
-The amendments clarify that an insurance entity generally should not consider any separate account interests held for the benefit of policy holders in an investment to be the insurer's interests and should not combine those interests with its general account interests are held for the benefit of a related party policy holder as defined in the Variable Interest Entities Subsection of Codification Topic 810, Consolidation, Subtopic 810-10, as those Subsections require the consideration of related parties.
+account interests held for the benefit of policy holders in an investment to be the insurer's interests and should not combine those interests with its general account interest in the same investment when assessing the investment for consolidation.
+The general guidance does not apply in instances where the separate account interests are held for the benefit of a related party policy holder as defined in the Variable Interest Entities Subsection of Codification Topic 810, Consolidation, Subtopic 810-10, as those Subsections require the consideration of related parties.
 ASU 2010-15 was effective on January 1, 2011.
 The adoption of this standard did not have a significant impact on the Company's consolidated financial statements.